s2t2/lambda-ds-3-1/notes/class-2.md

 # use pip or pipenv to install. if pipenv save as dev dependency:
 pipenv install autopep8 --dev

-# make a commit before running the following command, as it will modify your files:
+# make a commit before running the following command, as the in-place flag will modify your files:
 autopep8 --in-place --aggressive --recursive .
 ```